AnnaVargova/AutomationShield_wiki/Common-functions.md

 `void setInterruptCallback(void (*interruptCallback)())`

-Next you must call this method to specify the function, which will be executed when ISR occur.
+Next you must call this method to specify the function, which will be executed when interrupt occur.

 `float getSamplingPeriod()`